 - Dried mixed fruit

-If you do purchase food at the beach, look for nourishing and refreshing foods such as veggie burgers, hummus wraps and smoothie bowls.
-Also look for tasty choices such as grilled corn on the cob (drizzled with hot sauce instead of butter), fruit popsicles, low-fat frozen yogurt topped with fresh fruit, baked chips, grilled chicken salads and sandwiches on whole-grain bread.
+If you do purchase food at the beach, look for nourishing and refreshing foods such as hummus wraps and smoothie bowls.
+Also look for tasty choices such as grilled corn on the cob, fruit popsicles, low-fat frozen yogurt topped with fresh fruit, baked chips, grilled chicken salads and sandwiches on whole-grain bread.

 When packing a cooler for the beach, don't forget plenty of water!
 Refresh yourself on a hot day with a reusable bottle of cold water and ice with lemon or mint.
 If you crave something fizzy, hydrate with sparkling water.